 Eating healthy and nutritious foods is the most important thing you can do to improve your overall health and prevent disease.
-But when you’ve got a ramen-noodle budget, can you afford organic produce and natural foods?
-Here are our 11 best tips for eating healthily on a budget.
+However, when you’re on a ramen noodle budget, can you afford organic produce and natural foods?
+Here are our 11 best tips for eating healthy on a budget.

 The Environmental Working Group (EWG) knows how difficult it can be to afford a grocery cart full of purely organic produce.
-So, they publish annual lists of the “clean 15” and the “dirty dozen” on their website.
+So, they publish annual lists of the “Clean Fifteen” and the “Dirty Dozen” on its website.
 Basically, these two lists provide a guide to the 15 fruits and vegetables that have been shown to possess the least amount of pesticide residue and the 12 that are covered with the most toxic pesticides.
 Did you know that sweet corn and avocados rank among the cleanest conventionally grown produce varieties you can buy at the market?
-Pineapples, cauliflower, and grapefruit also made the list.
+Pineapples, cauliflower and grapefruit also made the list.

 When you find products on the clean list, don’t be afraid to stock up.
-And be aware of the “dirty dozen” too.
+Be aware of the “Dirty Dozen” too.
 Save room in your budget for organic or pesticide-free strawberries and spinach.
-The EWG warns that conventionally grown strawberries, spinach, and nectarines (tested after washing) contain more pesticide residue than any other common produce.
+The EWG warns that conventionally grown strawberries, spinach and nectarines (tested after washing) contain more pesticide residue than any other common produce.

-Pro tip: Copy the EWG’s “clean 15” and “dirty dozen” lists onto a small piece of paper and store it in your wallet for easy access to the market.
-Or bookmark the EWG website on your smartphone before your next trip to the market.
+Pro tip: Copy the EWG’s “Clean Fifteen” and “Dirty Dozen” lists onto a small piece of paper and store it in your wallet for easy access to the market.
+Alternatively, bookmark the EWG website on your smartphone before your next trip to the market.

 - Support your local farmers.
 It’s almost always the best deal to buy your produce at the farm where it’s grown.
 If you live near any sort of produce farm, check to see if they run a farm stand on certain days of the week.
-Another option for buying from local farms is a widely known program called Community Supported Agriculture, or CSA.
-Many farms will offer members in the local community an opportunity to buy a share of their harvest each year or each season.
-In exchange for purchasing a share, a person will either pick up a weekly box of in-season produce from the farm or a nearby drop point.
+Another option for buying from local farms is a widely known program called community supported agriculture (CSA).
+Many farms offer members in the local community an opportunity to buy a share of their harvest each year or each season.
+In exchange for purchasing a share, a person can either pick up a weekly box of in-season produce from the farm or a nearby drop point.
 A CSA box full of fresh picked fruits and vegetables is generally much less expensive than buying produce at the supermarket.
-And you’ll be able to support farms that offer pesticide-free or organic produce as well.
+You’ll be able to support farms that offer pesticide-free or organic produce as well.
 Check online to find CSA programs in your area.

 Pro tip: Sign up for a full annual share to get the best CSA prices.
 Also, check to see if it’s cheaper to pick your own produce at the farm.
 Some farms also offer special discounts to patrons who volunteer during harvest times.

 Here’s how meal planning works.
 Get a pad of paper and stand in front of your open refrigerator.
-Look for perishable items that need to be used.
-List them.
-Do the same with items in your freezer and your pantry.
-Once you have a good list of the ingredients you have on-hand, make a plan for breakfast, lunch, dinner, and snacks for each day of the coming week.
+Look for perishable items that need to be used and list them.
+Do the same with items in your freezer and pantry.
+Once you have a good list of the ingredients you have on-hand, make a plan for breakfast, lunch, dinner and snacks for each day of the coming week.
 Include packed lunches for work, school or outings in your plan.
-Finally, make your grocery list by writing down the items you will need to follow your plan.
+Finally, make your grocery list by writing down the items you need to follow your plan.

 Pro-tip: Use the grocery store sale papers for ideas as you plan your weekly meals.

 - Hit the grocery clearance aisles first.
-Often times, the markdown section of the grocery store is loaded with organic and natural foods.
+Often, the markdown section of the grocery store is loaded with organic and natural foods.
 Why?
-Because the original price for those items is generally so high, that most consumers pass them up.
+Because the original price for those items is generally so high that most consumers pass them up.
 When the expiration date is approaching, grocers will cut the prices drastically to sell them before it’s too late.

 With your grocery list in hand, head to the clearance aisles first to see if anything you have planned to buy happens to be marked down.
 You may find some ridiculously good deals on the clearance racks.

-Pro tip: Ask the store manager which days and times they usually mark-down their inventory.
-Often the bulk of the mark-downs are done weekly.
+Pro tip: Ask the store manager what days and times they usually mark down their inventory.
+Often, the bulk of the markdowns are done weekly.

-Pro tip: When you find an amazing seasonal produce deal, buy as much as you can afford – then wash, chop and freeze the rest for later on in the year.
+Pro tip: When you find an amazing seasonal produce deal, buy as much as you can afford, and then wash, chop and freeze the rest for use later on in the year.

 - Buy frozen produce.
 When the price of fresh organic produce is through the roof, check the frozen aisles for deals.
-Frozen produce is not only cost-effective (most of the time) but farmers generally allow the produce to ripen on the tree or vine a bit longer when it’s going to be frozen – making frozen produce a healthful and tasty option.
+Frozen produce is not only cost-effective (most of the time) but farmers generally allow the produce to ripen on the tree or vine a bit longer when it’s going to be frozen, making frozen produce a healthy and tasty option.

 Pro tip: Compare price-per-ounce of frozen vs. fresh produce to make sure you’re getting the best deal.